spacenectar/builda/readme.md

 npx buildcom
 ```

-If you wish to use it without an internet connection then you can install and use it locally:
+If you wish to use it without an internet connection or if you are planning to use it multiple times (NPX is slower) then you can install and use it locally:

 ```bash
 npm install -g buildcom